iamfranco/simple-login-one-server/README.md

 ## Deploy onto heroku

-Before deploying to heroku, be sure to update the `.env` file within the `client/` folder so that it points to the site URI.
+Before deploying to heroku, be sure to update the `.env` file within the `client/` folder so that it points to the site URI, and then run `npm run build`.